MurrayIII/UnicodeMathML/playground/controlwords.md

 To define a new control word, called a custom control word, use the \def construct discussed in [Sec.
 16](#sec-16).
 For example, \def\circplus{⨢} defines \circplus to be ⨢ (U+2A22).
-Custom control words are saved in page's local storage when you click on **Settings/Apply and Reload Page**.
+Custom control words are saved in the app's local storage when you click on **Settings/Apply and Reload Page**.
 Custom control words appear along with built-in control words in math autocomplete drop downs.
 You can see your custom control words by right-clicking on the app, choosing the **Inspect** option, and in the resulting menu, clicking on the Application button.
-This shows the values of the app-'s local-storage items.
-Clicking on **config** expands its contents revealing your **customControlWords**.
+This displays the values of the app's local-storage items.
+Clicking on **config** shows your **customControlWords**.

 To copy the following control-word list along with your custom control words to the clipboard, type Alt+c.